What is the difference between a visitor and a guest?

-In order to avoid too much traffic in the community, which can be draining for us, the minimum length for a stay in Suderbyn is 2 weeks.
+In order to avoid too much traffic in the community, which can be draining for us, the minimum length for a stay in Suderbyn for visitors is 2 weeks.
 If you want to visit for less than 2 weeks, you can still contact us and explain your situation, we might do an exception to our policy if you have good reasons.

 “Volunteers” (visitors that work with us an average of 20h/week) have a discount compared to “tourists” (visitors that don’t participate to the communal work).
 You can see at the bottom of this page what is considered as a working hour.